storyfeet/irrigate/rules.md

 Each player chooses a colour, from the available Land Tiles.
 Remove all other coloured Land Tiles, keeping only the grey Land Tiles, and those of the chosen colours.

 Separate the cards into groups by their backs (Tap, 1, 2, 3, 4).
-Shuffle them separately and place these each beside the main play area.
+Shuffle them separately and place each pile beside the main play area.

 ### Set up the River: